NGRASS3/configure-ad/README.md

 <br>
 <p>
 Once we verify the proper DNS we can right click the start menu -> System -> Rename this PC -> Change -> Domain and type in mydomain.com.
-From here use the use the username mydomain.com\jane_admin.</p>
+From here use the use the username mydomain.com\jane_admin.
+This will prompt a restart and now Client-1 will be officially joined to the Domain.
+Now when Client-1 comes back online we will be able to login to it using jane_admin because Client-1 is a member of the domain, and jane_admin is a member of that domain.</p>

 ![image](https://user-images.githubusercontent.com/111653930/236007980-0c1c0466-1f41-4be0-bc42-869e5c6f6c33.png)